 Libraries, both public, private and school have had indoor air quality issues for many years.
 When you have a large collection of books and large number of people reading and leafing through the book pages at one time, you release a lot of paper dust into the air.
 People who tend to have respiratory issues ( asthmatics, severe allergies, chemical sensitivities) have a real challenge being in an environment with books.

 The paper dust issue is such a problem in libraries that many of them use HEPA based air filtration systems to ensure the capture of the fine, small, airborne paper dust particles.

 Companies such as Pure Air Systems, offer small, medium and large HEPA fan powered air filtration systems that can be used either as stand alone units to handle specific areas or as part of the main heating/cooling systems.
 In either case, the ability to move air throughout the area is essential in keeping the paper dust particles airborne and then pulled into the air filtration systems.
 Pure Air Systems also incorporates carbon in many of its systems which would be used to remove the chemicals being off gassed from the books themselves.

 The process of providing reading material continues to move in the digital direction which at some point will start to reduce the number of paper books in circulation.
 If you have some allergy issues and are an avid book reader and collector, we might suggest you consider getting one of the new eBook reading devices now available.
 This could be a healthy choice for you.

-For more information on the complete line of HEPA and Carbon based air filtration systems please go to our website at: www.pureairsystems.com
+For more information regarding the complete line of HEPA and Carbon based filtration systems offered by Pure Air Systems please go to their website at: www.pureairsystems.com